 How to Enable the SuperCacher in WordPress

-Learn how to configure your WordPress site to work with the Varnish-powered SuperCacher
+Learn how to configure your WordPress site to work with our dynamic cache

 How to Access the SuperCacher Settings

-Once you install the plugin, you will see a new item named SuperCacher added to your left menu.
-Click on it to access all SuperCache settings.
+Once you install the plugin, go to SG Optimizer -> SuperCacher Config to access all SuperCache settings.